Aydan Hammond

 Aydan Johnathan Hammond (born 23 December 2003) is an Australian professional soccer player who plays as a winger for Western Sydney Wanderers.

 Club career

-As a teenager, Hammond spent eight years at Os Belenenses, playing in their academy.
+As a teenager, Hammond spent eight years at Belenenses, playing in their academy.

 On 18 January 2024, Hammond signed for Western Sydney Wanderers on a scholarship contract.
 He made his A-League debut for the Wanderers in a 4–3 loss against Macarthur on 4 February 2024.
 His first goal then came in the Wanderers' 4–3 win over Melbourne Victory on 27 April 2024, scoring the equalising third goal in the side's last match of the season.

 Following a promising first season, Hammond signed a two-year scholarship extension on 23 May 2024.
 On 19 October 2024, in the club's opening game of the 2024–25 season, Hammond scored an equaliser in the Sydney Derby against Sydney FC as the Wanderers eventually lost 2–1.
 He later scored a double on 2 March 2025 in an impressive display against Perth Glory.